 - Your child's provider will tell you when you can stop using the cuffs.

 Ask your provider when it is safe to go swimming.
-Children may have tubes in their eardrums and need to keep water out of their ears.
+Children may have ear tubes and, if so, you will need to keep water out of their ears.